eman1986/eman1986/README.md

 ### Hi there 👋

+I'm a software developer in Grand Rapids, MI, I've been programming since 2001 when I was in high school and professionally since 2009.
+I first started with web design, then moved into web development and now I've moved into the mobile development space.

+- 🔭 I’m currently working on a mobile app project to expand my knowledge
+- 🌱 I’m currently learning Kotlin
+- ⚡ Fun fact: I love learning new things regarding programming and always looking to try new languages

 <!--
 **eman1986/eman1986** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.